-• Currently, Federal Unemployment Benefits Expire on March 14: Specifically, the federal supplemental unemployment benefit (FPUC), the Pandemic Unemployment Assistance Program (PUA) program (which provides unemployment benefits to some self-employed and pandemic-affected individuals who do not qualify for regular state unemployment benefits), and the Pandemic Emergency Unemployment Compensations (PEUC) program (which provides additional weeks for beneficiaries who have exhausted their normal benefits) expire on March 14.

-- Extending and Increasing the Federal Supplemental Unemployment Benefit (FPUC): The bill extends the federal supplemental unemployment benefit through August 29 and increases the weekly supplemental benefit from the current \$300 per week to \$400 per week. - Extending the Critical Pandemic UI Programs: The bill also extends both the Pandemic Unemployment Assistance (PUA) program and the Pandemic Emergency Unemployment Compensation (PEUC) program through August 29.
+- Currently, Federal Unemployment Benefits Expire on March 14: Specifically, the Federal Pandemic Unemployment Compensation (FPUC), the Pandemic Unemployment Assistance Program (PUA) program (which provides unemployment benefits to some self-employed and pandemic-affected individuals who do not qualify for regular state unemployment benefits), and the Pandemic Emergency Unemployment Compensation (PEUC) program (which provides additional weeks for beneficiaries who have exhausted their normal benefits) expire on March 14. - Senate Bill Providing An Amended Version of Provisions Extending the Federal Pandemic Unemployment Compensation (FPUC): The House bill had extended the FPUC through August 29 and increased the weekly supplemental benefit from \$300 per week to \$400 per week.
+The Senate-passed bill extends the federal supplemental benefit unemployment benefit through September 6, while keeping the benefit at the current \$300 per week.
+The Senate bill also exempts up to \$10,200 in unemployment benefits received in 2020 from federal income taxes for households making less than \$150,000. - Like the House Bill, Senate Bill Also Extending the Critical Pandemic UI Programs: The bill also extends both the Pandemic Unemployment Assistance (PUA) program and the Pandemic Emergency Unemployment Compensation (PEUC) program through September 6.